 Traditional Sunscreens vs CBD or Hemp Infused Products

-The active ingredients in sunscreen come in two forms – chemical filters or mineral-based.
+The active ingredients in sunscreen come in two forms–chemical filters or mineral-based.
 The chemical filters which are the most commonly used contain a combination of (two to six) octinoxate, homosalate, octisalate, avobenzone, oxybenzone, and octocrylene.

 These ingredients can also cause skin allergies.

-The FDA has not ruled the chemical filters as dangerous or unsafe but the Environmental Working Group (EWG) doesn’t agree.
+The FDA has not ruled the chemical filters as dangerous or unsafe, but the Environmental Working Group (EWG) doesn’t agree.
 This group is a non-profit organization dedicated to protecting human health and the environment.

 CBD or hemp-infused products contain non-nano zinc (organic) and may contain other ingredients (such as Caprylic/Capric Triglyceride, Glyceryl Stearate, Glycerin, Aqua, Inositol, oils such as carrot, olive, coconut, or rosemary, Shea butter and vitamin C and E).

-In addition to sunscreen, you can also purchase CBD and hemp-infused moisturizers and lotions to use after you have been in the sun.
+Besides sunscreen, you can also purchase CBD and hemp-infused moisturizers and lotions to use after you have been in the sun.

 Using CBD or Hemp to Protect Against the Sun

-While we know that the sun has often been accused of prematurely ageing the skin, there are a couple of things we can do in addition to using sunscreen to help protect it.
+While we know that the sun has often been accused of prematurely aging the skin, there are a couple of things we can do in addition to using sunscreen to help protect it.
 Washing our face at least twice a day and using a daily moisturizer as well as cosmetics with SPF protection.

 Sunscreens and moisturizers containing cannabis CBD have many benefits.